tdebarochez/connect-couchdb/README.md

 # Connect CouchDB

-connect-couchdb is a middleware session storage for connect framework
+`connect-couchdb` is a middleware session store for the connect framework.

-## Requirement
+## Requirements

- - cradle (v 0.1.0)
+- request 1.9.x
+- couchdb 1.0.x or higher

 ## Installation

-Via npm :
+Via npm:

     $ npm install connect-couchdb

-If database doesn't exist, it will create it and setting views.
-If database already exist you'll need to setup views by running :
-`require('connect-couchdb').setup('yourdatabase').install()`

-## Example
+## Usage

+    var connect = require('connect'),
+        ConnectCouchDB = require('./lib/connect-couchdb')(connect);

+    var store = new connectCouchDB({
+      // Name of the database you would like to use for sessions.
+      name: 'myapp-sessions',

+      // Optional.
+How often expired sessions should be cleaned up.
+      // Defaults to 600000 (10 minutes).
+      reapInterval: 600000,

+      // Optional.
+How often to run DB compaction against the session
+      // database.
+Defaults to 600000 (10 minutes).
+      compactInterval: 600000
+    });
+    var server = connect.createServer();
+    server.use(connect.session({secret: 'YourSecretKey', store: store });

+If the database specified doesn't already exist `connect-couch` will create it and setup its primary design document.
+It is highly recommended that you use a separate database for your sessions for performance of both the session views and any other document views you may have.

-Take a look at `example.js` file to see an example of use.
+See `example.js` file for an example connect server using `connect-couch`.

+## Tests

+    $ npm test

+## Author

+- tdebarochez

-## Options
+## Contributors

+- ryankirkman
+- wankdanker
+- ianshward
- - `database`: database name
+- yhahn
- - ... all every parameters are passed to cradle.Connection()